ozoneplatform/ozp-ansible/README.md

 `vagrant up`.
 When the box is up, run `ansible-playbook site.yml -i hosts_vagrant -u vagrant -k --ask-become-pass`, using `vagrant` for both the username and password

+### Staging (Production-esque)
+This setup launches 8 VMs - a load balancer, two nginx frontend VMs, two api servers (hosting the python backend), an image server (nfs mount for images), a database server, and an authorization server.
+This is nearly identical to the setup we use in production

+Usage:
+* cd `vagrant_production_setup; vagrant up`
+* change to use either a local install or Jenkins, as the default downloading and building from GitHub will take a really long time.
+There are 7 files to change: backend, center, hud, webtop, iwc, demo_apps, help
+* change `site_port` to 443 in `group_vars/all/all.yml`
+* `ansible-playbook staging_site.yml -i hosts_staging -u vagrant -k --ask-vault-pass` (or, if you don't know the vault password, just copy over it using vault_unencrypted.yml)

 ### Offline Installation
 The "offline" mode is useful for provisioning a system without Internet access.